 Where the same physical output, of any type, is attributed to two staff members in the same unit of assessment, the institution need only supply it once.
 If the institution submits the same physical output more than once in different units of assessments, a separate copy must be supplied for each unit of assessment, individually labelled.

-Where reserve outputs have been identified for double-weighted outputs or outputs pending publication, these should also be deposited.
+Where reserve outputs have been identified for double-weighted outputs, these should also be deposited.

 Uploading Corroborating Evidence